 The permissions configured for a policy are shown in the Delegation tab of the GPO.
-Here you can see which group members can change this GPO settings and whether the policy is applied to them.
-You can grant privileges to manage GPO from this console or using the Active Directory Delegation Wizard in ADUC.
-If there is an access permission “Enterprise Domain Controllers”, this policy can be replicated between Active Directory domain controllers (please note it if you have any policy replication issues between DCs).
-Please note that the permissions in the Delegation tab match the NTFS permissions assigned to the policy directory in the SYSVOL folder.
+Here you can see which groups can change GPO settings and whether the policy is applied to them.
+You can grant privileges to manage GPO from this console or use the Active Directory Delegation Wizard in ADUC.
+If there is access permission “Enterprise Domain Controllers”, this policy can be replicated between Active Directory domain controllers (please note it if you have any GPOs replication issues between DCs).
+The permissions in the Delegation tab match the NTFS permissions assigned to the policy directory in the SYSVOL folder.

 Block Inheritance and Enforcement in Group Policy Link

-The organizational units with the enabled blocked inheritance option have the blue exclamation mark icon in the console.
+The organizational units with the enabled blocked inheritance option are marked with a blue exclamation mark in the console.

-If a policy is not applied on a client, check if it belongs to the OU with the blocked inheritance option.
+If a Group Policy is not applied to a client, check if it is in the OU with the blocked inheritance option.

 Please note that the domain policies with the Enforced property enabled are applied even to the OUs with the blocked inheritance setting (you can see the inherited policies applied to the container in the Group Policy Inheritance tab).

 To remember the order, in which group policies are applied in the domain, remember the LSDOU abbreviation.
-The GPO are applied on clients in the following order.:
+The GPOs are applied on clients in the following order:

-- Local computer policies (Local) configured in gpedit.msc (if they are set incorrectly, you can reset them);
+- Local computer policies (Local) configured in the Local GPO editor gpedit.msc console (if they are configured incorrectly, you can reset them);

 - Site-level GPO (Site);